Areso/Sailmaster/README.md

 There are could be few clients.
 The server is a two-component application.
 Webserver handles endpoints, with whom the client is communicate.
-The webserver application is written in Python (Flask).
+The webserver application is written in Python (Flask for http calls, asyncio for websockets).
 Finally, there is a gameserver.
 The gameserver contains all gamelogic and written in Go (Golang).
 The game's RDBMS is MySQL for now (for fast prototyping, thanks for phpmyadmin).